 - Now that the shafts have been sorted, stabilized, and individually assigned to a club head, the tipping increment can be decided without the need of “nibbling”.
 I do suggest following the ‘TLT tipping increment guide’ (Registered TLT Clubmakers have this data) of progressive tip cutting – allowing a constant ‘butt to last step’ pattern.

 A perfect slope or curve is simply not attainable – by any system, but a decent rate of change or curve with minor fluctuations is real world.
 Keep in mind that most golfers have a tough time detecting 1/3rd of a flex (3 CPM), where True Frequency Technology® should keep you well within this limit.
 Remember, I am talking total beam length profiling, incorporating butt, mid, and tip sections (not just butt frequencies).
-The final True Frequency Technology® slope or curve (TFT Value consistency) is the key factor.
+The final True Frequency Technology® slope or curve is a key factor in driving consistency into your complete set.

 A perfect slope or curve by any system is simply not attainable and is an unrealistic goal.
 Deviation will always exist, be it in your ability to measure or their ability to manufacture (and a combination of both).
 Fluctuations will exist, so keep your expectation realistic.
 True Frequency Technology® will allow for a far greater amount of consistency to be built into your set.

 Raw stage sorting through True Frequency Technology® will simplify your high end build efforts and drastically improve the end result, feel and consistency for your player.